telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard/installation-and-configuration.md

     ![Configure][2]

-3. Go to the **Executive Dashboard** tab and make configuration changes if necessary.
-You need to hit the **Apply** button, if you make any changes, and check the details on the bottom of the window.
-The service will be started automatically.
+3. In the **Executive Dashboard** tab you can see the current configurations and change them, if necessary.
+You need to hit the **Apply** button, before the new configurations are set.
+That will restart the **Executive Dashboard** and show you details about the storage service's status and database version in the **Executive Dashboard Storage Service Location** section.
+You will also see a message in the lower left corner of the wizard stating *'Telerik Test Studio Executive Dashboard is started'*.

     ![Executive Dashboard Configuration][3]